galaktor/raph.es/content/blog/pi-lipo.md

 This is where things get very interesting, and I'll come back to `RG2` in a moment.

 # Current draw
+The less current the Pi needs, the smaller my batteries can be and the longer they can last.
 The amount of current a Raspberry Pi will draw depends on a few factors.
-Here's some detail on the factors I could gather so far.
+Here's some tricks I collected to reduce current draw to a minimum.

 ## Model A FTW
 I have a Raspberry Pi Model A which according to spec can draw up to 500mA.
 Fortunately for me, this is an upper limit for standard use cases involving HDMI screens and some USB devices connected.